Friday, May 30, 2014

 The "Pollution Control" section of the certification deals with how we are protecting the environment from direct or accidental contamination from fuel, chemicals, fertilizer, or other substances.
 Have we created vegetative buffer strips around our water ways to protect them?
 Are we mixing our chemicals and fertilizers on impervious surfaces?
 Are we storing our chemicals, fertilizers, and oil products in a safe and secure manner?

-Vegetative buffer strips around all of our waterways helps
+Vegetative buffer strips around all of our waterways helps to protect the surface water from contamination |

 The content for our Pollution Control certification section can be viewed here